draliceviolett/draliceviolett/_posts/2019-09-03-what-i-read-in-august-2019.md

 It could be that because I spent so long in education, I just can't shake off those old September vibes.
 Maybe it's because a couple of my friends are starting jobs that are more or less exactly what they want and I'm getting a vicarious thrill.
 Perhaps I'm just excited to go on a (mini) holiday for the first time in yonks.
 Or I could just be looking forward to all the new books that are coming through!

-I didn't review any books in August, but [I did review a film](/phd-archive/2019/08/04/a-few-thoughts-on-three-identical-strangers/), but a book blog post is coming!
+I didn't review any books in August, but [I did review a film](/phd-archive/2019/08/04/a-few-thoughts-on-three-identical-strangers/), but a book blog post is coming soon.
 I've written notes, so it has to happen.

 ![The Closed Circle, Bellman & Black, Blacklands, Alex in Wonderland](/images/august-collage-1.jpg)